National Statistics: yes

 - our other outputs

-The expenditure approach is based upon the following data sources which feed in to consumer trends, business investment, UK trade, public sector finances and, as a result, the expenditure approach to GDP:
+The expenditure approach is based upon the following data sources which feed in to consumer trends, business investment, UK trade and public sector finances.
+As a result, the expenditure approach to GDP is compiled from:

-- data from our surveys including the Living Costs and Food Survey, Quarterly Acquisitions and Disposals of Capital Assets (QCAS), Quarterly Stocks Survey, International Trade in Services Survey, International Trade in Goods Survey and Construction Output Survey
+- data from our surveys including the Living Costs and Food Survey (LCF), Quarterly Acquisitions and Disposals of Capital Assets (QCAS), Quarterly Stocks Survey, International Trade in Services Survey (ITIS), International Trade in Goods Survey and Construction Output Survey

 - short-run forecasts and models where data has not yet been collected or is not yet available